somoso/aemsync/README.md

 aemsync
 =======

 The code and content synchronization for Sling / AEM (Adobe Experience Manager).

+This repository has been forked and updated from [gavovja's](https://github.com/gavoja/aemsync) repository.
+I'll update the repo for my needs - if it helps you out, then great.
+If not, you can fork the parent and tweak the code to your liking ;)

 ### Synopsis